 Radiator Key Doesn’t Fit

-This is another common problem that people come across when they finally get round to bleeding their system – the radiator key doesn’t fit.
+This is another common problem that people come across when they finally get around to bleeding their system – the radiator key doesn’t fit.

 This could be down to the age of the radiators or simply the design.
 Although many bleed valves will be the same from different manufacturers, there are some out there that like to keep us on our toes.